 This article’s main illustration is by Unusualsuspex , using Bioware assets.

 Early during her mission Shepard recovers this prototype hovercraft from a deserted Cerberus base.
 It seems to be an Alliance prototype stolen by Cerberus .

-Since it floats over the ground it can handle terrain that even the Mako couldn’t (presumably including some low-density terrains such as liquids and thick gas), and it also has the ability to “jump” (by supercharging its engine to increase lift for a few seconds).
+Since it floats over the ground it can handle terrain that even the Mako couldn’t (presumably including some low-density terrains such as liquids and thick gas).
+It also has the ability to “jump” by supercharging its engine to increase lift for a few seconds.

 The missiles will generally hit as long as they’ve been launched in the direction of the target, though they are best aimed several metres above the target to avoid hitting obstacles – and to hit the target from above.